 I owe a lot of my memorable encounters to hostels and Airbnbs.
 At the Check-In hostel in Berlin, I met a 20 something guy who studied abroad in Europe and came back a few years later to stay pretty much indefinitely.
 He looked like someone straight from Woodstock and was actually living at the hostel at the time while working on his own music videos.
 He would sit on his bunk with his laptop editing sound (using headphones) late into the night and thought about interviewing those passing through just like me and posting their stories on YouTube.
 I never found any of those interviews, but I hope he did go through with that idea.
 One morning at the same hostel, I saw one guy doing yoga and another doing a morning prayer.
 I can only imagine their stories.

 At the Prague airport waiting for a flight to Ireland, I overheard tales of what I'm assuming was a lads' vacay in Prague.
 One of the guys with an Irish accent talked about wondering how he is going to face his significant other once back home.
-Given Prague's heavy beer reputation that rivals that of Ireland - and the time that a few tipsy British vacationers talked to me and a few classmates on the Charles Bridge - again, I can only imagine what they got up to.
+Given Prague's heavy beer reputation that rivals that of Ireland - and the time that a few tipsy British vacationers talked to me and my classmates on the Charles Bridge - again, I can only imagine what they got up to.

 As Rome is one of the most visited cities in the world, I had more interactions with travelers than locals.
 I met a Utah girl visiting all over Italy with her grandma, who had been to Rome four times beforehand.
 I knew she was going to have knowledge of Rome over a couple of decades.
 They were exploring on foot to places I wanted to see as well and allowed me to tag along for a couple of hours since I was traveling solo.
 The grandma wanted to see a painting from a specific medieval artist.
 The quest took us to some gorgeous lesser known churches.
 I am still following the granddaughter on Instagram.